manuGil/online-core/docs/source/data-quality.rst

 .. note::
    **QGIS.**
    When you press OK (step 7), QGIS will automatically enter into edit mode to commit the changes into the attribute table of the vector layer.
-You can toggle off editing mode using the button *toggle editing*.
+You can toggle off editing mode using the button |edit| .
 You will be asked to save the edits - make sure you do.

 Task 3.3